ignitry/thai-tambons/README-en.md

 Data of provinces and cities in Thailand
 ================================

-Contain name and relations of 77 provinces and 926 cities.
+Contain name and relations of 77 changwats, 926 amphoes and 7379 tambons.

 Data types
 --------------